Basspistol/basspistol.com/_drafts/2020-retrospective.md

     download: false
 ---

-The best way to write a retrospective is probably just to get started with it.
-Looking back to 2020 is a weird trip: feels like nothing happened while everything happened.
-Gloomy feeling at first, misery at the doorstep, death...
-It's hard to cut through the anxiety.
+As every year in January the web turns into retrospective lists of accomplishment.
+Understandably, looking back to 2020 is a weird trip for anyone.
+On this end 2020 feels like nothing happened, while everything was happening.
+Gloomy, misery at the doorstep, death… It's hard to cut through the anxiety.
 But